-The following changes in actuarial assumptions occurred in the year ended June 30, 2022:
+The following changes in actuarial assumptions occurred in the year ended June 30, 2023:

-- FRS Pension Plan: The long-term expected rate of return decreased from 6.80% to 6.70%. - HIS: The municipal rate used to determine total pension liability increased from 2.16% to 3.54%.
+- FRS Pension Plan: The long-term expected rate of return remained at 6.70%. - HIS: The municipal rate used to determine total pension liability increased from 3.54% to 3.65%.

-The long-term expected rate of return of 6.70% on FRS Pension Plan investments was determined using a forward-looking capital market economic model, which includes an adjustment for the inflation assumption.
+The long-term expected rate of return on FRS Pension Plan investments was determined using a forward-looking capital market economic model, which includes an adjustment for the inflation assumption.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table: